 Human Consciousness and yoga: Balancing the interactive mind

-We have a tendency to develop false identity of ourselves based on the things that we do, behave and get the response which is always under trouble and can be manipulated with the time and situation.
-On the backdrop of derived sense of identity remains the deeper identity which is also called as true self.
+We have a tendency to develop a false identity of ourselves based on the things that we do, behave and get the response which is always under trouble and can be manipulated with the time and situation.
+On the backdrop of the derived sense of identity remains the deeper identity which is also called as the true self.
 Yoga approves the idea that knowing true self is indeed the understanding of true nature of consciousness.

 In meditation, one can experience the transcendental consciousness which is called Turiya, the fourth stage of consciousness.
-When the fourth state called Turiya concurs with the first three states, it becomes fifth state; expansion of I-consciousness to merge with cosmic consciousness.
-At the sixth state one sees God in everything and everything which is called God-consciousness.
+When the fourth state called Turiya concurs with the first three states, it becomes the fifth state; expansion of I-consciousness to merge with cosmic consciousness.
+At the sixth state, one sees God in everything and everything which is called God-consciousness.
 The seventh one is the state where exists the coherence inside and outside in the form of unity consciousness.

 The Relation between Yoga and Human Consciousness

 Yoga is a union, the union in many ways.
 Borrowing the words of Sadhguru, yoga has been strived to comprehend comprehensive manner.
 The level of union varies as per one’s need and aspiration.
-When one tries to find the union in basic level, it is the matter of sexuality.
+When one tries to find the union at the basic level, it is the matter of sexuality.
 When the same union is targeted in emotional expression, it becomes the matter of love.
-When it strives to adjoin with mental expression, it becomes the part of ambition, conquest and greed.
+When it strives to adjoin with mental expression, it becomes the part of ambition, conquest, and greed.
 At the state of conscious level, it is yoga.

 Only we need to know is to expand ourselves to find that consciousness.
 He further beautifies the relation between yoga and human consciousness in delightful and adorable lines, “Expanding the sensory boundaries in such a way that if you sit here, the entire universe is a part of yourself – this is yoga; this is raising consciousness.”
-At the time one becomes able to identify with anything, it increases the state of consciousness which indeed is yoga; the state of union.
-In this sense, the broader the consciousness becomes the greater and deeper the realization on yoga occurs.
+At the time one becomes able to identify with anything, it increases the state of consciousness which indeed is yoga; the state of the union.
+In this sense, the broader the consciousness becomes the greater and deeper the realization of yoga occurs.

-Swami Niranjanananda Saraswati speaks on Yoga and Expansion of Consciousness that consciousness and energy both are existed in human beings.
+Swami Niranjanananda Saraswati speaks on Yoga and Expansion of Consciousness that consciousness and energy both exist in human beings.
 He mentions the example of a lame person and blind person.
-He compares lame person with energy and the blind person with consciousness.
-Without the support of the consciousness energy can do nothing and vice versa.
-In spite of having dynamic quality, energy can’t move without the cognition, awareness and consciousness.
+He compares the lame person with energy and the blind person with consciousness.
+Without the support of the consciousness, energy can do nothing and vice versa.
+In spite of having dynamic quality, energy can’t move without the cognition, awareness, and consciousness.
 Similarly, consciousness can’t move without the support of the energy even though it has the ability to see.
-Both are reciprocal and complementary for each other.
+Both are reciprocal and complimentary for each other.

-In the analysis of Swami Niranjanananda, Tamasic is referred as conditioned mind, rajasic is related to aggressive mind, and the sattwic is concerned to balanced mind.
+In the analysis of Swami Niranjanananda, Tamasic is referred as conditioned mind, rajasic is related to aggressive mind, and the sattvic is concerned to the balanced mind.
 The real goal of yoga has been perceived as balancing the mind.
-The ability to observe the situation of external world and internal thoughts is the condition of balanced mind.
+The ability to observe the situation of the external world and internal thoughts is the condition of balanced mind.
 Balancing the interactive mind, one is led to the state of consciousness.

 Therefore, the consciousness is taking one to the state of deeper awareness.
 He further expounds that the stronger the light of awareness becomes, the more the darkness decreases.
 That is the goal to be experienced in the field of yoga.
 As the meditation practice dips deeper one starts to realize the causes of many things.
-There are many thing which are just experienced in our life, but the real root cause of the problem has not been identified.
+There are many things which are just experienced in our life, but the real root cause of the problem has not been identified.
 The awareness is the key which leads one to know the real cause either internal or external.